 too, so that he doesn’t have to give them anything.

 The rather sad meaning of the story is that Slovenians would rather see their own cow die, before having to share anything with their neighbours.

 Now, I must point out that most of my neighbours have been very generous and very sharing.
 Despite hearing several stories from Slovenian friends and colleagues about their neighbourly problems, I took the whole ‘hate thy neighbour’ trait, as an exaggeration.

 That was until I myself started having my own problems with one of my neighbours, which now makes the cow story sound quite accurate.
-Though my dispute involves neither dead cows nor any calls for milk, I have personally experienced the unfortunate depths to which neighbourly relations can fall, over the silliest and smallest things.
+Though my dispute involves neither dead cows nor any calls for milk, I have personally experienced the unbelievable level of vindictiveness that a nasty Slovene neighbour can go to, over the silliest and smallest things.

 I’ll again say that all my other neighbours have been lovey, helpful and pleasant people, but if this really is as common as I’m led to believe from my Slovene friends, then for me it’s the most (and perhaps only) ugly side of Slovenia that I’ve so far experienced, in what is otherwise a very pleasant place.

 4. Service Culture: Not Very Proactive

 As with much of the rest of continental